 - National Standards for Language Education – A very brief history of the philosophical and historical underpinnings of the National Standards for foreign languages.

 - Guidelines for Starting a Program – A primer written by Marcia Rosenbusch that details the planning process and cautions that should be observed by those planning new elementary programs.

 - Characteristics of Effective Elementary School Foreign Language Programs - Lists important factors for elementary programs such as goals, sequence, articulation, assessment, frequency, support and staffing.

 - Foreign Language Advocacy – Eight easy steps from JNCL for being an effective foreign language advocate.

-- Working Together to Build a Multilingual Society – Colorful brochure outlining how all of the stakeholders – parents, administrators, policymakers – can foster multilingualism.
+- Working Together to Build a Multilingual Society – Make your own colorful brochure from the text that outlines how all stakeholders – parents, administrators, policymakers – can foster multilingualism.

 - How, Why, and When Should My Child Learn a Second Language - Good brochure for parents who want to understand why and when children should study a second language.

 - Language Study in the Age of Globalization: The College Level Experience

 Second Language Learning: Everyone can Benefit, Kathleen M. Marcos, Fall 1998 – Outlines the personal, academic, cognitive, and societal benefits of language study.

 Brain Research: Implications for Second Language Learning, Fred Genesee, December 2000 – Explores the findings of brain research.